SymbioticEDA/MARLANN/arch.md

 mlaccel has 128 kB main memory and 1024 words of compute code memory.

-The compute core operates on a vector with 4 elements.
-Each vector element is a 24 bits wide accumulator.
+The compute core operates on a 24 bits wide accumulator.
+Each cycle it can add up to 4 products for the MACC units to that accumulator.

 The compute core can read and write any byte in a consecutive 4-byte block in main memory in a single cycle and without alignment constraints.